dhaifley/game2d/README.md

 declarative object schema, representable in JSON, it is designed for experimenting with game code and assets created with generative AI.

+### 🚧 Under Construction

+game2d should be considered pre-release.
+It is intended as a demonstration of a proof of a concept.
+It is not intended for use in any production system.

 ### 🏗️ Architecture Overview

 ```mermaid